jojorb/mapbox-datasets-remote-schema/readme.md

 ## Insert Sample Data

-Some a very basic user id and coordinates into the table.
+Go to SQL tab to ass some very basic user id and coordinates into a new `user_location` table.
-Change users coordinates according to your personal datasets, we will query data information in a 3000 meters radius.
+Change users coordinates according to your mapbox datasets, we will query data informations in a 3000 meters radius.

 ```sql
 -- User location data